GANF is part of C.I.T Academies

 Kate White

-Deputy Headteacher & Well Being Lead -Sandon
+Deputy Headteacher & Well Being Lead

 Kate started teaching at Sandon School in 1998 and continues to be passionate about providing a balanced and holistic education for all of our learners.